Discover New York: A Day Trip Escape To Bear Mountain [Photo Essay]

 I pay for a car; however, because in the one month I kept it here I racked up $400 in red light camera and parking tickets I decided to store it at my parent’s house on nearby Long Island.

 Recently they came to visit for the day and I asked them to leave it for me so I could use it for a few weeks and do some day trips.

-A solo female road trip to Bear Mountain for some hiking!
+My first: a solo female road trip to Bear Mountain for some hiking!

 There are 5,067 acres (2,051 hectares) in Bear Mountain State Park littered with hiking trails (not to mention picnicking, paddle boating, rowing, riding a carousel, scenic drives and trail-side museums).

 After parking ($8 per car) I went up to the Auxiliary Building to grab a trail map, which, to be honest, was pretty confusing — I would suggest purchasing a Harriman and Bear Mountain State Parks Trails Illustrated Map or Harriman-Bear Mountain Trails Guide if you’re really serious about doing the best trail possible.

 Let me preface this by saying the night before heading to Bear Mountain — traveling solo — I (stupidly) watched the movie Zodiac.